kashyapdayal/sakurasec/README.md

 # SakuraSec Web CTF

-A simple client-side web challenge.

-Goal
+A simple web-based CTF.
+Your goal: log in and reach the Admin Panel.

+## Objective

-Log in using the correct credentials to reach the Login Panel.
+Enter the correct username and password on the Login page.

+Successfully logging in redirects you to admin/panel.html.
-Credentials
+## Credentials

+Username:

-Username: [USERNAME]
+[USERNAME]

-Passwords (try any):
+Passwords (any one works):

 [PASSWORD1]
 [PASSWORD2]
 [PASSWORD3]

-Access
+## How to Play

-Open the Login page in a browser.
+Open the Login page in your browser.

-Enter the username and any of the three passwords.
+Enter the username and one of the passwords.

-Successful login redirects to admin/panel.html.
+If successful, you’ll be redirected to the Admin Panel.

-Hosting
+## Hosting

-Works on static hosts: GitHub Pages, Netlify, or any local server.
+Works perfectly on GitHub Pages, Netlify, or any static server.

+Just clone or deploy the repository and open index.html.